fjodor-rybakov/discord-nestjs/README.md

 #### Params

-- list of classes or instances
+- List of classes or instances that implement the `DiscordPipeTransform` interface

 ### ℹ️ @TransformToUser <a name="TransformToUser"></a>